24 Month STEM Extension

 Can I work while my STEM application is pending? - Yes, you are authorized to work for up to 180 days or until a decision is made by USCIS about your case.
 This benefit is only available if you apply for the STEM extension with USCIS prior to the expiration of your Post-Completion OPT EAD.

-What if I change employers while my STEM extension is pending? - Currently, we are advising against this.
+What if I change employers while my STEM extension is pending? - Currently, we are advising against this unless you were terminated or laid off.
 Please only change employers once you are approved for STEM OPT.

 What is E-Verify? - E-Verify is an internet-based system operated by USCIS in partnership with the Social Security Administration.
 E-Verify helps employers determine the employment eligibility of their employees.
 More information on E-Verify can be found here.